shlublu/ShlubluLib/README.md

   * ***Debug***: Macros useful for developing and debugging: compilation messages, optimization control, and so on.
   * ***Exceptions***: Named exceptions derived from [std::exception](https://www.cplusplus.com/reference/exception/exception/).

+Their Doxygen documentation of the current version is available [online](http://shlublulib.shlublu.org).

+## C++ version

+The C++ version is 17.
+The deprecated <a href="https://www.cplusplus.com/reference/locale/codecvt/">std::codecvt</a> is still used though as it has no standardized replacement so far.

 ## Prerequisites